MannyG3/Crop-and-fertilizer-recommendation/README.md

 This project is licensed under the [MIT License](LICENSE).

 *Replace with your chosen license.
-Ensure you include a `LICENSE` file in your repository.*
+Ensure you include a `LICENSE` file in your repository*

 ---